IfNotNow: Relationship with Jewish community

 In 2016, the Jewish Federation of Los Angeles, which manages over $1 billion in charitable funds, refused to disburse donor money to IfNotNow.

 IfNotNow campaigns against the American Israel Public Affairs Committee (AIPAC).
 IfNotNow describes AIPAC as having supported 109 "insurrectionist Republicans" and supported "rightwing antisemites."
 In August 2022, the AIPAC tweeted that "George Soros has a long history of backing anti-Israel groups...Now he's giving $1 million to help @jstreetdotorg support anti-Israel candidates and attack pro-Israel Democrats.
 AIPAC works to strengthen pro-Israel mainstream Democrats.
 J Street & Soros work to undermine them."
 In response to the tweet, IfNotNow denounced AIPAC for antisemitism, tweeting that "AIPAC is the antisemitic far right...They are not a Jewish org, nor claim to be one."

-After the Hamas attack on Israel on October 7, IfNotNow issued a statement that "We cannot and will not say today’s actions by Palestinian militants are unprovoked."
+After the Hamas attack on Israel on October 7, IfNotNow issued a statement that "We cannot and will not say today's actions by Palestinian militants are unprovoked."
 According to historian Sara Yael Hirschhorn, IfNotNow's statement placed the group beyond "red lines" maintained by mainstream American Jews.
 IfNotNow's description of Israel's actions during the Gaza war as genocide led to Jewish artists Shoshana Jedwab and Rabbi Menachem Creditor to demand IfNotNow remove their songs from its literature and stop using their songs at protests.

 In November 2023, the Anti-Defamation League classified protest events led by groups including Jewish Voice for Peace and IfNotNow as "anti-Israel", adding the protests to a database documenting rising antisemitism in the US.
 ADL CEO Jonathan Greenblatt labelled both organizations as "hate groups".
+This led to criticism of the ADL, including from its own staff, one of whom quit in protest, stating: "Those were Jewish people who we [as the ADL] were defaming, so that felt extremely, extremely confusing, and frustrating to me.
+And it makes it harder to talk about that when any criticism of Israel, or anyone who criticizes Israel, just becomes a terrorist."

 Activity

-In 2017, Members of IfNotNow were arrested for interrupting U.S. Ambassador to Israel David M. Friedman's Senate confirmation hearing, blowing a shofar and criticizing his support and funding of settlements in the West Bank.
+In 2017, members of IfNotNow were arrested for interrupting U.S. Ambassador to Israel David M. Friedman's Senate confirmation hearing, blowing a shofar and criticizing his support and funding of settlements in the West Bank.

 IfNotNow, along with Jewish Voice for Peace, led an October 16, 2023, rally in Washington, D.C., that called for a ceasefire in the Gaza war and for United States President Joe Biden to support a ceasefire.
 Among the speakers was actor Wallace Shawn.

 On November 15, 2023, they participated in the 2023 Democratic National Committee protests along with Jewish Voice for Peace and other pro-Palestinian protesters.

 IfNotNow and JVP were two of the organizers of the pro-Palestinian protests at Columbia University during the Gaza war.